Windows OS Hub

 As you can see, the user was found in the Deleted Objects container.

-Check the value of the IsDeleted attribute, the container the user was located in prior to being removed (LastKnownParent) and the list of groups the user was a member of:
+Check the value of the IsDeleted attribute, the container where the user was located before deletion (LastKnownParent), and the list of groups the user was a member of:

 Get-ADObject -Filter 'Name -like "*santi*"' –IncludeDeletedObjects -Properties *| select-object Name, sAMAccountName, LastKnownParent, memberOf, IsDeleted|fl